lesmana/gpl-summary-for-readmes/README.md

 paste it into your README or whatever documentation. rejoice!!1

-the text is also availabe unformatted in the files gpl.txt and agpl.txt.
+the text is also availabe unformatted in the files `gpl.txt` and `agpl.txt`.

 how to edit
 -----------